brittanydmiller/test_runner/README.md

 - Determine what kind of test coverage is appropriate

 I want to keep working on this because it's pretty fun.
 I'll send you what I come up with.

+Updates:
+- I did try out making DOM nodes instead of HTML strings but it got unwieldy quickly, so I decided against it.
+- I can still see a case for making a Test model that controlls its own response, but I'm not sure it's necessary at this point.
+- A view and a controller became apparent as I refactored the code, so I added those.